2019: INEC raises concerns over funding | TODAY.NG

-The Independent National Electoral Commission (INEC) has raised concerns over over fundings ahead of the 2019 general elections.
+The Independent National Electoral Commission (INEC) has raised concerns over funding for the 2019 general elections.

-This follows non consideration and approval of the 2019 election fund requests sent to the National Assembly before the decision of the Senate to adjourn abruptly until September, 2018 for resumption of plenary.
+This follows the non-consideration and approval of the 2019 election fund requests sent to the National Assembly before the decision of the Senate to adjourn abruptly until September, 2018 for resumption of plenary.

-President Muhammadu Buhari had in a letter titled ‘Request for virement and supplementary 2018 budget,’ sent to the National Assembly said, Nigeria will need N254 billion (N254,445,322,600) to prosecute the 2019 general election.
+President Muhammadu Buhari had in a letter titled ‘Request for virement and supplementary 2018 budget,’ sent to the National Assembly said, Nigeria would need N254 billion to prosecute the 2019 general election.

-Chairman of the Independent and Electoral Commission (INEC) Professor Mahmoud Yakubu said this at the Bi-Annual Retreat of State House Press Corps (SHPC), at Jubilee Chalets, Epe, Lagos State.
+Chairman of INEC, Prof. Mahmoud Yakubu, said this at the bi-annual retreat of State House Press Corps (SHPC), at Jubilee Chalets, Epe, Lagos State.

 Speaking to the allegation of vote buying in the recently conducted elections, the electoral commission described it as “worrisome.”